Root Canal Therapy – Oklahoma City, OK

 Root Canal Procedure

 By saving your tooth instead of getting an extraction, you’ll be able to enjoy several benefits, such as:

 - Continuing to Chew Normally: Missing teeth can affect your ability to chew.
 If you have root canal therapy, you’ll be able to eat normally again within a few days.

 - No Need for a Replacement: You can replace a missing tooth with a dental implant, a bridge or partial dentures, but it’ll be more cost effective to just keep your natural tooth.

-- Pain Relief: A root canal will stop the pain of an infection.
+- Pain Relief: A root canal in Piedmont will stop the pain of an infection.
 On the other hand, some patients find that getting a tooth removed often causes as much pain as the toothache itself!

 Root Canal Recovery